threecuptea/spark_tutorial_2/README.md

        j) The remaining issue: accented characters in title of movies like è in La Vita è bella is lost in Spark DataFrame operation.
 Research on org.apache.spark.sql.Encoder might be needed.

-    2. Similar movie recommendation system but the source is data in MongoDB
+    2. Similar movie recommendation system but the source is data in MongoDB - MovieLensALSMongo
        a) Write simple convert.py to covert the delimiter from '::' to ',' so that I can use mongoimport to import Ratings and Movies data
        b) Use MongoSpark and ReadConfig of mongo-spark-connector 2.0 to load Mongodb data